-The Company has focuses on areas like environmental sustainability, conservation of energy, child education and empowerment, equipping and upgradation of educational infrastructure set up with an aim to provide improved and advanced education system, support visually challenged people through perfumery trainings and employability and rural development.
+The Company focuses on areas like environmental sustainability, conservation of energy, child education and empowerment, equipping and upgradation of educational infrastructure set-up with an aim to provide improved and advanced education system, support visually challenged people through perfumery trainings and employability and rural development.
 It also partners in relief operations in rural areas in case of natural calamity or disaster.

-The Company continued its efforts to improve energy usage efficiency and increase contributions from renewable sources of energy.
+The Company has crafted extensive strategies to ensure sustainable consumption of energy, water and other resources in its businesses.
 Some of the measures adopted across the Company for energy conservation are as under:

-Introduction of auto on-o_ system of exhaust fan in lift rooms.
+- Introduction of auto on-off system of exhaust fan in lift rooms

 The capital expenditure on energy conservation during the year under review was not substantial.

 The Company believes that natural resources are for everyone and nobody has the right to damage them.
 The Company has made substantial investments to ensure all its units have necessary infrastructure to restrict pollution emanation and minimise impact on environment.

 To provide its employees with a safe working environment, the Company endeavours to follow best practices in health and safety management across its operations.
 The Company is committed to ensure safety of its workers.
 The Companys goal is to enhance safety in its units and prevent accidents.